sandeshShahapur/ADeveloperHasNoName/README.md

 ## Contributing

-I welcome contributions to my website.
+Contributions are welcome.
 If you find any issues, have suggestions or want to contribute, follow the steps below:

 1. Raise an issue and wait for approval and assignment before working on it.
 2. Install Hugo of the version mentioned in the `hugo.yaml` file.